Boiler Upgrade Scheme (BUS)

 This page summarises key information about the Boiler Upgrade Scheme (BUS) for installers.

-For full scheme details, we encourage you to read the BUS guidance for installers.
+For full scheme details, we encourage you to read the Boiler Upgrade Scheme guidance for installers.

 Some of the key eligibility criteria for the scheme are set out below.
-For a full explanation of all eligibility criteria, see chapter 3 of the BUS guidance for installers.
+For a full explanation of all eligibility criteria, see chapter 3 of the Boiler Upgrade Scheme guidance for installers.

 Installer eligibility

-To apply for a grant on behalf of a property owner, your business must be certified to install the relevant technology with the Microgeneration Certification Scheme (MCS), or equivalent scheme should one become available.
+To apply for a grant on behalf of a property owner, your business must be certified to install the relevant technology with the Microgeneration Certification Scheme (MCS).

 Property eligibility

-In order to be eligible for a BUS-funded installation, a property must:
+In order to be eligible for a BUS-funded installation, a property must be in England and Wales.

-• (retrofits only) have an existing fossil-fuel or electric heating system that’s being replaced by the BUS-funded installation
+- (retrofits only) have an existing fossil-fuel or electric heating system that is being replaced by the BUS-funded installation

 Properties cannot be:

-• new builds (except where they are ‘self builds’ that have been built mainly using the labour or resources of the first owner and have never been owned by a business or organisation)
+- new builds (except where they are ‘eligible self-builds’, see below) that have been built mainly using the labour or resources of the first owner, have never been owned by a business or organisation and are not part of an excluded property development

 Eligible technologies